FunKey-Project/RetroFE/README.md

 ### Set RETROFE_PATH via flat file

 Depending on your version of OS X the GUI will read user defined Environment variables from [another place]("http://stackoverflow.com/questions/135688/setting-environment-variables-in-os-x").
 If you find this dificult to setup you can get around it by creating a text file in your HOME directory: /Users/<you>/.retrofe with one line no spaces: /your/new/retrofe.
 This will also work in Linux.
-RetroFE's configuration search order is 1st: ENV, Flat file, executable location.
+RetroFE's configuration search order is 1st: ENV, Flat file, and executable location.

 ** See below for optional flat file example **

 	echo /your/new/retrofe > ~/.retrofe

-## Mac download and compile RetroFE fron source code ##
+## Mac download and compile RetroFE from source code ##
 If you don't use Homebrew you will need to download and install the same dependencies as given in the linux instuctions.
 You may need to export the libs with $LIBRARY_PATH and or supply the include folders with $CPATH before building.